arina-ust/advent-of-code-2021-go/README.md

-## Advent of code 2021 in Golang
+## Advent of code in Golang
-Starting where I left off with Python last year
+For 2021, starting where I left off with Python last year (on day 16).